akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “She was walking.
 It seemed… right.”

-Harold’s mouth twitched.
+Harold's mouth twitched.
 Not quite a smile, but something like it.
 “My daughter is not easily caught.
 She runs her own race.”

-Godfrey glanced at Beatrice, then back at Harold.
+Godfrey looked at Beatrice, a small frown flickering across his brow, then turned back to Harold.
 “I am not here to catch her.”

 “No?”
 Harold studied him.
 The firelight caught the lines in his face, the grey in his beard.
+He indicated the bench seat.
+“Come and sit, lad.”

 “A farmer’s son, a merchant, and a knight each came seeking the same farm girl.
 The farmer’s son wanted a soft life – warm hearth, full belly, no more war.
 The merchant wanted a name – to sit at the high table, to be called ‘lord.’
 The knight wanted power – land to rule, men to command.”